-Chris Middleton hears from the world’s top robotics experts.
+Chris Middleton hears from the world’s top robotics experts

 If your job can be easily defined, then it can – and will – be automated.
 That was the stark message from the Japan-UK Robotics and AI seminar, which took place at the Japanese Embassy in London in February, 2016.
 The event brought together experts to share knowledge and foster collaboration between the two countries.

-So, if it is true that a job’s ‘definability’ is the same as its ability to be automated, then robotic software, hardware robots, and AI pose a much greater challenge or threat to human society than most people realise.
-It won’t just be the robotic ATM, checkout, or ticket kiosk serving you, but also robot nurses, doctors, care assistants, lawyers, schoolteachers, and more: all roles that require human intuition, intelligence, and empathy.
+So, if it is true that a job’s ‘definability’ is the same as its ability to be automated, then robotic software, hardware robots, and AI pose a much greater challenge to human society than most people realise.
+It won’t just be the robotic ATM, checkout, or ticket kiosk serving you, but also robot nurses, doctors, care assistants, lawyers, schoolteachers, and more: all roles that currently require human intuition, intelligence, and empathy.